heathhenley/AOC/2015/README.md

 --> UPDATE: go wasn't bad because it has strings.Contains and strings.Count - so
 very similar to python here.
 I expected it to have nothing 🤷‍♂️

 ### Day 6: Probably a Fire Hazard
 Hardest part of this one was parsing the input - skipping go for this one, I get it, don't feel like I would gain anything by doing this one in go.
 Might start using go first...

+### Day 7: Some Assembly Required
+There must be a nice way to do this, I got it work but just iterating and resolving operations until there were all integers left.
+I guess you could start with the input nodes, and push anything that depends on them to a queue, and so on, and then resolve in order so you don't have to do weird iterations and checking.